palaa159/Docs/Hardware/06-Cyton_Radios_Programming_Tutorial.md

 		 // more stuff here
 	}

 Also, make sure that you use the code that is specific to your board.
-There are important differences between the way the 8bit and 32bit code functions!
-Both the 8bit Host and 32bit Host code are downloaded with the RFduino libraries above.
+There are important differences between the way the 8bit and Cyton code functions!
+Both the 8bit Host and Cyton Host code are downloaded with the RFduino libraries above.